saadsaifse/flight-analysis/README.md

  3. lat: *Float*
  4. long: *Float*

-*The temperatures dataset necessary for the analysis is provided and limited to the study area.*
+*The temperatures dataset necessary for the analysis is provided and limited to the study area and for the period 2011-2017*

 ## Available Features
 For visual analysis of the data, three kinds of plots are provided: